EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 The boy is put into a coma.
 Alive, but unresponsive to anything.
 His eyes are glossed over.

 ## Conclusion
 The boy is in some sort of magical coma, unresponsive but alive.
+Return Tomas to the town.
+He’s feverish, mutters in his sleep (“The eye opens,” “The forge calls”).